EricKugel/ADS/Work Logs/Week 1.md

 ### Wednesday 2/8
  - Made good progress on 1.16.9
  - Started and completed unit 2 of the textbook (mostly review for me)

+### Thursday 2/9
+ - Completed 1.16.9
+ - Completed C's Problem 2
+ - Started an interpreter

+### Friday 2/10
+ - Sick

+## Week review
+ - Completed all my goals.
+I think I underestimated the time I would have.